LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 ## Writing posts ##

+To write articles, you have to user Markdown langague.
+[Here](https://guides.github.com/features/mastering-markdown/#examples) you can find the main basics of Markdown syntax.
+Please note, there are many different versions of Markdown and some of them are not supported by Hexo.
+To use tags plugins to highlight code or add Fancybox image, please read [Hexo docs](https://hexo.io/docs/tag-plugins.html)

 ### Front-matter settings ###

-Tranquilpeak introduces 2 new variables to configure precisly the style of your post : `thumbnailImage` and `coverImage`.
+Tranquilpeak introduces 2 new variables to configure precisely the style of your post : `thumbnailImage` and `coverImage`.

 Example :
 ``` markdown